When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 still apparantly of lower quality, as could be expected

-since they were made in a hurry and rushed out.
+since they were made in a hurry and rushed out to compete with the Jem dolls.
 Half of the about

 10 songs sang by Barbie and the Rockers in the cartoon were covers of